 “Work, Travel, Save, Repeat”

-There is this crazy idea that you need to be loaded with money to be able travel but honestly this is far from the case.
-I travelled to Prague for the day for only £87 and this included food, activities and transport.
-Shout out to @Traveleatslay for hosting the trip which included myself and 15 other black travel bloggers.
+For some crazy reason people seem to think they need to be loaded with money to travel.
+But I can honestly tell you that this is far from the case.
+I recently spent 12 hours in Prague and it costed me £87.
+May I add that this included food, activities as well as transport.
+Shout out to @Traveleatslay for hosting the trip which included myself and 15 other black UK based travel bloggers.

 Getting a coach was much better than I thought mainly because the coach was clean, modern, had charging facilities and strong wifi.
 Most importantly I was extremely comfortable plus an unexpected coach link up with @MybreakingViews, @Alicedelaghetto, @itsmeshivz & @tyra_banke made the journey ten times better.
 The banter started as soon as we put on our seat belts and best believe we laughed all the way to the airport.